briandoyle81/adventOfCode2021/README.md

 # 20

 This was a ton of fun.
-I did the virtual conway solution like last year, but got my first submission wrong because it was hard to handle the inversion in the real enhancement algorithm that isn't in the test data set.
+I did the virtual Conway solution like last year, but got my first submission wrong because it was hard to handle the inversion in the real enhancement algorithm that isn't in the test data set.